|

 Village

-Yes it's arrived . . .
+This book continues to be the most frequently requested of all BHRG publications . . .
 One hundred pages featuring Beechholme history, numerous photographs and memories.
-This is a far more comprehensive book that the original booklet which, for many years,was the most requested BHRG publication.
-Copies are available locally from The IBIS bookshop in Banstead High Street (opposite Waitrose), or to order by post at £9.99 plus post and packing.
+This is a far more comprehensive book that the original booklet.
 Wherever you are in the world, we can get a copy to you.
 We can send them to someone else on your behalf if you wish or any other option you care to suggest.
-Contact Jean, our Publications secretary at BHRG books .
+You can order this book and other local history publications here.
+Of course we will continue to collect your

 photographs and memories of Beechholme, and if you have the facility, you can